-This unit is in the optional section of the HNC/D Social Sciences awards.
+This unit is in the optional section of the HND Social Sciences award.
 It can also be offered as a stand-alone unit.

 Equality and inclusion

 This unit specification has been designed to ensure that there are no unnecessary barriers to learning or assessment.
 The individual needs of learners should be taken into account when planning learning experiences, selecting assessment methods or considering alternative evidence.